RubenDillon/tanzu/tap7/readme.md

 	- https://backstage.spotify.com/learn/standing-up-backstage/configuring-backstage/5-config-2
 	- https://blog.devart.com/configure-postgresql-to-allow-remote-connection.html

-	1. To provide a persisten storage for the TAP-GUI we need a PostgreSQL database.
+	1. To provide a persistent storage for the TAP-GUI we need a PostgreSQL database.
 For that reason we create another instance

 	2. That new instance we created as follow
 		Ubuntu 20.04 LTS Server